-Fond du Lac Tribal and Community College received accreditation of its Anishinaabeg Gikendaasowinan (the Peoples way of knowing) programs through WINHEC in 2017.
+Fond du Lac Tribal and Community College received accreditation of its Anishinaabeg Gikendaasowinan programs through WINHEC in 2017.

 In 2019, the college debuted a new terrazzo floor along the hallway in the south wing of campus.
 The design features the college's 5 core values.